-- We decided it would be good to have at least one major family tradition each month, to look forward to and anticipate.
+- We decided it would be good to have at least one major family tradition each month to look forward to.
 Most of these centered on a birthday or holiday, but there was nothing in May or September, so we started a “welcome-spring day” (a hike) and a “welcome-fall day” (a picnic).

 - We listed all the traditions, by month, in a big, leather-bound book.
 A little description of each tradition appears on the left and a child’s illustration of that activity appears on the right.

-Besides the once-a-year-type birthday or holiday traditions, there can be shorter-range traditions.
+Besides the once-a-year birthday or holiday traditions, there can be shorter-range traditions.
 Many families have religious traditions on Saturday or Sunday.
-There can be traditional ways of cooking a particular meal or of getting ready for school or of packing for a trip.
+There can be traditional ways of cooking a particular meal, of getting ready for school or of packing for a trip.

-One personal incident will illustrate the “staying power” and bonding influence of family traditions.
-On my (Richard’s) birthday in October, we had always raked huge piles of leaves with the kids and then jumped in them, stuffed them in our shirts, thrown them in the air, and just generally had a wild time.
+One personal incident illustrates the “staying power” and bonding influence of family traditions.
+On my birthday in October, we had always raked huge piles of leaves with the kids and then jumped in them, stuffed them in our shirts, thrown them in the air and just generally had a wild time.
 We thought as the kids got older, their interest in such a frivolous activity would fade.
-On the contrary, when they were teens, the leaf piles just got bigger.
-Finally there came a year when our two oldest had left home—a son to go to his first year of college and a daughter doing humanitarian work in an orphanage in Bulgaria.
-I was missing them as my birthday approached, but on birthday morning, an envelope arrived from each in the mail.
-I excitedly tore open the daughter’s first, wondering what kind of card she would send.
+On the contrary—when they were teens, the leaf piles just got bigger.
+Finally there came a year when our two oldest had left home—our son was off in his first year of college and our daughter was doing humanitarian work in an orphanage in Bulgaria.
+I was missing them as my birthday approached, but on my birthday morning, an envelope arrived from each in the mail.
+I excitedly tore open our daughter’s first, wondering what kind of card she would send.

 But it was not a card.
 It was a leaf.
-And it had a post it note stuck on it that said, “Dad, this is a Bulgarian leaf.
-The orphans helped me celebrate your tradition, Love Jill.
+And it had a Post-it note stuck on it that said, “Dad, this is a Bulgarian leaf.
+The orphans helped me celebrate your tradition.
+Love, Jill.
 PS: Dad, don’t forget, I’m still part of our family!”
-The envelope from the son also contained a leaf (they had not talked to each other) but, typical of boys, no note.
+The envelope from our son also contained a leaf (no, they had not talked to each other to plan this) but, typical of boys, no note.
 I could just imagine Jason thinking, “I’ll just send Dad a leaf—he’ll know what it means.”

 Take some time and review your family traditions.
-Do they help you in teaching values and in developing better communication?
+Do they help you to teach values and develop better communication?
 Adjust and alter to make your traditions productive as well as enjoyable.
 List them by month in a special book of some kind or put them on a family calendar so they can be anticipated and planned for.
 Make them a priority until they take on a life of their own.